 It's vital to understand your clients' expectations of the relationship to see how they complement your service and fee schedules.
 It's also an opportunity for you to offer additional benefits (identity protection, credit watch, etc.).

-Finally, to truly know your clients, try to learn more about their day-to-day lives:
+Finally, to truly know your clients, you must learn about their day-to-day lives:

 - What are your favorite activities, TV programs, movies, and sports teams?
 Do you have any pets or hobbies?
 Do you travel often?